THE 2000 YAMAHA YZ250 COMPLETE TEST

 Notes: We ran the stock forks springs without complaint.
 If you race on Supercross-style track or hit bumps head-on, you may want to go with a stiffer fork spring.
 But, for the majority of riders, the stock YZ250 springs (front and rear) are home runs.

-QUESTION 11: HOW DOES IT HANDLE?
+Q: HOW DOES IT HANDLE?

-The MXA wrecking crew loves the YZ250 engine because it is an integrated design–each part of the powerband works in conjunction with the next.
+A: The MXA wrecking crew loves the YZ250 engine because it is an integrated design–each part of the powerband works in conjunction with the next.
 The same holds true for the chassis.
 There isn’t a single aspect of the YZ250 that is a standout, yet, the complete bike is a seamless blend that adds up to a terrific package.

 The handling is flawless.
 Not perfect, but not marred by any flaws.
 It’s a do-it-all chassis.

-QUESTION 12: WHAT DID WE HATE?
+Q: WHAT DID WE HATE?

-The hate list:
+A: The hate list:

 (1) Front brake lever: What was the guy who designed this brake lever thinking?
 We don’t need complicated, hard-to-adjust, multi-tool, front brake levers.
 Repeat after us–less is more, less is more, less is more.